aiidateam/aiida-core/docs/source/developer_guide/core/caching.rst

 Below are some methods you can use to control caching when developing calculation and data classes:

-* To ignore specific attributes, a `~aiida.orm.nodes.Node` subclass can have a ``_hash_ignored_attributes`` attribute.
+* To ignore specific attributes, a :py:class:`~aiida.orm.nodes.Node` subclass can have a ``_hash_ignored_attributes`` attribute.
   This is a list of attribute names, which are ignored when creating the hash.
 * For calculations, the ``_hash_ignored_inputs`` attribute lists inputs that should be ignored when creating the hash.
 * To add things which should be considered in the hash, you can override the :meth:`~aiida.orm.nodes.Node._get_objects_to_hash` method.
 Note that doing so overrides the behavior described above, so you should make sure to use the ``super()`` method.
-* Pass a keyword argument to :meth:`.get_hash <aiida.orm.nodes.Node.get_hash>`.
+* Pass a keyword argument to :meth:`~aiida.orm.nodes.Node.get_hash`.
-  These are passed on to :meth:`aiida.common.hashing.make_hash`.
+  These are passed on to :meth:`~aiida.common.hashing.make_hash`.
-  For example, the ``ignored_folder_content`` keyword is used by the :class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode` to ignore the ``raw_input`` subfolder of its repository folder.

 Additionally, there are two methods you can use to disable caching for particular nodes:

 * The :meth:`~aiida.orm.nodes.Node.is_valid_cache` property determines whether a particular node can be used as a cache.
 This is used for example to disable caching from failed calculations.
 * Node classes have a ``_cachable`` attribute, which can be set to ``False`` to completely switch off caching for nodes of that class.
 This avoids performing queries for the hash altogether.

+Finally, an important remark on modifying the caching behaviour of your calculation and data classes.
-Finally, an important remark: A cache match can go wrong in two ways: False negatives, where two nodes *should* have the same hash but do not, and false positives, where two different nodes have the same hash.
+Cache matches can go wrong in two ways:

+* False negatives, where two nodes *should* have the same hash but do not
+* False positives, where two different nodes get the same hash by mistake

 False negatives are **highly preferrable** because they only increase the runtime of your calculations, while false positives can lead to wrong results.
-Be mindful of this when modifying the caching behaviour of your calculation and data classes.

 Disabling caching for ``WorkflowNode``